wenzuoyi/media_core/readme.txt

 this is what if modify in 20:00 this is what i modify in 21:00 this is what I modify in 22:00PM
+Creatting a new branch is quick AND Simple